Afghanistan conference opens, hopes for peace talks slim

 Many Afghans, including Ghani’s political opponents, accuse Pakistan of backing the Taliban, restricting Ghani’s efforts to improve relations with Pakistan after years of acrimony.

-Pakistan denies supporting the militants and says it wants a peaceful neighbor over its western border.
+Pakistan denies supporting the militants and says it wants a peaceful neighbour over its western border.

 On Monday, Ghani said Afghanistan and Pakistan had been fighting a 14-year-long “undeclared war”.